davidjrh/dnn.azureadprovider/README.md

 To support the role and profile synchronization by internally using the Microsoft Graph API, a service principal is needed to call the API.
 To setup the service principal:

 1. Go to https://portal.azure.com to setup the required applications on your Azure Active Directory.
 You need to use the user credentials of a user with at least "Service Admin" role.
-2. In the left-hand navigation pane, click the Azure Active Directory service, click **App registrations (Legacy)**, and click **New application registration**.
+2. In the left-hand navigation pane, click the Azure Active Directory service, click **App registrations**, and click **New  registration**.
 3. When the **Create** page appears, enter your application's registration information:
     * **Name**: Enter a meaningful application name.
 This can be any name you want and is simply how you will identify the application in your Azure Active Directory (i.e. "My DNN Web Application").
-    * **Application type**: Select "Web app / API" (notice that Web Applications and Web API’s are considered the same type of application as far as Azure AD is concerned)
+    * **Supported account types**: select the supported account type, typically the first option (Single tenant).
+If you want to support users from multiple tenants, choose the second option "Multitenant", and if you desire to support Microsoft accounts choose any of the other options.
-    * **Sign-On URL**: This is the URL where user can sign in and use your app.
+    * **Redirect URI**: This is the URL where user can sign in and use your app.
 In a typical DNN site, this should be something like "http://mysite.com/Login".
 You can change this URL later.
 4. <a name="applicationid"></a> When finished, click **Create**.
 Azure AD assigns a unique **Application ID** to your application, and you're taken to your application's main registration page.
 5. Click on the name of the app we've just created and then on "All settings" > "API permissions" > "Microsoft Graph".
 Ensure that the app has, at least the following API Permissions over the MS Graph API:
     * Delegated